THE NEXT BEST THING TO NATURAL TEETH.

 The design of an overdenture will depend on the number of implants supporting it.
 With two implants (usually placed in the positions of the canine teeth), overdentures will likely have the same design as conventional dentures.
 But when more implants are used and connected with a bar, the denture flanges can be reduced and the palate of an upper denture can be removed.
 This allows better sensation of food and a less cumbersome feel.

-As prosthodontists, Dr. Bryant and Dr. Pavinee have extensive training and experience in all aspects of dentures and implant dentistry, which allow them to create natural-looking, precision-fit, implant-supported dentures and partials.
+As prosthodontists, Dr. Pavinee and Dr. Alvarado have extensive training and experience in all aspects of dentures and implant dentistry, which allow them to create natural-looking, precision-fit, implant-supported dentures and partials.